 I buy a lot of used sailboat hardware on eBay and craigslist.org.
 The reason is simple, I usually can’t afford new!
 If you’re reading this and you aren’t independently wealthy then you know how expensive parts and supplies for our boats are.
 I only buy new when I can get a great discount and buying used isn’t practical or safe.
 The only way that I can indulge a little in this hobby is by keeping costs at a minimum.
 That’s why this is called the $tingy Sailor blog, after all.

-And here it is after soaking in an Iron Out solution and a light polishing with Flitz metal polish.
+Here it is after soaking in Iron Out and final polishing with Flitz cream polish.

 Flitz works great at getting that last bit of rust off and for polishing to a like-new shine.
 It also leaves a protective film behind to prevent future rust.
 But don’t use it on your bow pulpit or other surfaces that will come in contact with your sails.
 It will rub off on them and hold dirt.

-So whether you’re refitting with used hardware or getting your pride and joy ready for the next sailing season, give these a try.
+So whether you’re refitting with used hardware or getting your pride and joy ready for the next sailing season, give these rust removal tips a try.
+After you remove the years of old rust, maintaining it that way is a lot easier with an annual light polishing.